-Fabric Certification – Provide a signed statement from the fabric manufacturer that fabric material supplied meets the specifications and the fabric material is of standard quality and free from defects; provide original product data sheets from approved fabric suppliers; include 8.5”x11” samples for color selection; upon request provide seam testing procedures per ASTM D4851: sheer test and creep test.
+Fabric Certification – Provide a signed statement from the fabric manufacturer that fabric material supplied meets the specifications and the fabric material is of standard quality and free from defects.
+Provide original product data sheets from approved fabric suppliers.
+Include 8.5”x11” samples for color selection and upon request provide seam testing procedures per ASTM D4851: sheer test and creep test.

 Sealed by a licensed professional engineer in the state of building use.

-Standard material warranty on fabric covered building system; warranty for fabric, 20 year pro-rated warranty; warranty for hot dip galvanized manufactured components, including corrosion and structural integrity, 20 years; end user must comply with maintenance schedule; see warranty for specific details and limitations.
+Standard material warranty on fabric covered building system.
+Warranty for fabric: 20-year pro-rated warranty.
+Warranty for hot-dipped galvanized manufactured components, including corrosion and structural integrity: 20 years.
+End user must comply with maintenance schedule.
+See warranty for specific details and limitations.

-As supplied from manufacture to provide recommended maintenance program intervals and detailed ownership guidelines; required by end user for compliance for warranty coverage.
+As supplied from manufacturer to provide recommended maintenance program intervals and detailed ownership guidelines; required by the end user for compliance for warranty coverage.